ExObsSim/ExoRad2-public/README.md

 As an example, for each target and for each photometric and spectroscopic channel, ExoRad provides estimates of:

-1) Signals in pixels
+1) signals in pixels
-2) Saturation times
+2) saturation times
 3) read noise
 4) photon noise
 5) dark current noise